MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 Notice that once we supply the *colInfo* argument, we no longer need to specify *stringsAsFactors*; *DayOfWeek* is our only factor variable.

-[^1]: missingValueString is actually an argument to the rxTextToXdf function which is called by rxImport when reading most delimited text files.

 ### Examining Your New Data File

 Using the small *airDS* object representing the ADS.xdf file, we can apply some standard R methods to get basic information about the data set: